 What are the applications of area and perimeter in everyday life?

-Applications of area and perimeter can be seen in everyday life, such as finding the floor area of the house, the area of the footpath that will surround the ground, fencing of park with a wire, etc.
+Applications of area and perimeter can be seen in everyday life, such as finding the floor area of the house, the area of the footpath that will surround the ground, fencing the park with a wire, etc.

 What is the application of perimeter?

-Perimeter of a shape is the total distance covered by its sides.
+The perimeter of a shape is the total distance covered by its sides.
 Thus, to find the total length of a shape, we use the perimeter formula.

 What is the application of area?